-Our equality, diversity and inclusion goals for 2021-24 include employee representation levels to be achieved by the end of 2024.
+Our Equality, Diversity and Inclusion goals for 2021-24 include colleague representation levels to be achieved by the end of 2024.

 These goals are based on current levels of representation and external benchmarks.
 They have been set to tackle underrepresentation of women and people from minority ethnic backgrounds, people living with a disability and those who identify as lesbian, gay or bisexual.